Stumpwork an embroidery style that has or creates a dimensional look.

 Hoops and frames – It is very important that your work be supported while you stitch otherwise your finished element may sag, pucker, or not lay the way you wanted.
 Some people prefer a hoop while others use stretcher bars or frames.
 What you use may also depend on the size of your project.

-Embellishments – I was surprised by the use of embellishments in the earliest examples.
-We often think this is a relatively new concept to incorporate items into the design, not just as a fringe or decoration.
+Embellishments – We often think this is a relatively new concept to incorporate items into the design, not just as a fringe or decoration.
 One of the most interesting items used was little sheets of mica for windows in church building and house designs.
 Mica is a mineral with many uses.
 To learn more check out this website by the Mineral Information Institute.

-Almost anything can be used for embellishment such as beads, sequins, spangles, broken jewelry, feathers, shells, ribbons, cords, etc. These are the same things I work into my crazy quilt projects!
-Embellishments don’t have to be expensive and it is fun to have a variety on hand for when you are ready to work on your projects.
-For example, I stopped by our local ARC thrift store yesterday and found this pile of treasures.
-For less than $10 I got a satin dress with ribbon roses and lace (to take apart), three shiny appliqué sets, an appliqué patch, a roll of wired ribbon, silk ties, specialty buttons and pins, glow-in-the dark stars, lace doll hats, and a necklace with cool wooden beads.
+Almost anything can be used for embellishment such as beads, sequins, spangles, broken jewelry, feathers, shells, ribbons, cords, etc. Embellishments don’t have to be expensive and it is fun to have a variety on hand for when you are ready to work on your projects.

 Be on the lookout for items that can be used as padding or a foundation.
-The padded appliqués I just bought would work, as will bits of wool, felt, and batting.
+Padded appliques would work, as will bits of wool, felt, and batting.
 Beads with large holes can be used as a core to wrap thread around to create berries and small fruits.
 It’s fun to think outside the box as you walk through a craft store, flea market, or your own stash!

 The stumpwork stitchers of long ago did a lot of freehand drawing and stitching.
 Their designs contained the things that they liked or were important to them.
 Today you have a variety of patterns to choose from if you need inspiration.
 For example, some of Aunt Martha’s hot iron transfers would be a great way to start.
-Books such as 5000 Flower & Plant Motifs (1981A) and Celebration Transfers (1850) can also get you started.
+Books such as 5000 Flower & Plant Motifs and Celebration Transfers can also get you started.
 Once you find a design, you need to transfer it to your fabric.
-You can use transfer pencils (6633) and pens (6642) with a light box (6830).
+You can use transfer pencils and pens with a light box.

 Now you are ready to start stitching.
 Many of the stumpwork stitches are familiar to you from other techniques.